mxa0079/AppDI/README.md

 * You are able to dinamically register PageObjects with your App Driver object at creation.
 Removing the need for classes whose only purpose is to expose a set of properties containing page objects.

+-commit to test build, test, package, and publish automation-